easel7/easel7.github.io/index.md

 ## Research Interests

-- Cosmic-Ray Electrons (Now)
+- Cosmic-Ray Electrons (2022-2024)

 Measurement of cosmic-ray electron spectrum above 20 TeV with ground-based arrays is still challenging because of the difficulty of rejection of hadronic extensive air shower background.
 In the feasibility research stage (2022), I found that the current hadron rejection power of the LHAASO-KM2A is insufficient to measure cosmic-ray electrons.
 I developed a new method to use WCDA to measure the muonic content in each shower.
 With the help of WCDA, the rejection power of LHAASO-KM2A has the potential to measure the cosmic-ray electron spectrum over 20 TeV.
 In the current research stage (2023), I am increasing the simulated statistics to get optimized discrimination cuts for KM2A.
 These results have already been reported at a recent conference, ICRC 2023.
 And I expect to see the early result of the cosmic-ray electron spectrum measured by LHAASO in 2024.

 - Lorentz Violation (2021)